Palatine, Illinois: Parks and recreation

 The Palatine Park District serves 85,000 residents within the Palatine, Rolling Meadows, Arlington Heights, Inverness, Hoffman Estates and Barrington communities.
 It is governed by five elected park commissioners who oversee a professional staff.

-The Palatine Park District operates swimming pools at Family Aquatic Center, Birchwood, and Eagle, as well as recreational centers at its Community Center, Birchwood, and Falcon Park – which opened in January 2010.
-The district purchased Palatine Stables in 1989, and the facility is home to approximately 70 horses.
+The Palatine Park District operates swimming pools at Family Aquatic Center, Birchwood Park, and Eagle Pool, as well as recreational centers at its Community Center, Birchwood, and Falcon Park – which opened in January 2010.
+The district purchased Palatine Stables in 1989, and the facility was home to approximately 70 horses before its closing in November 2024.

 Government

 Palatine operates under the Council–manager form of local government.
 Six councilmen are elected from their respective districts, while the entire village elects the Village Clerk and the Mayor.
 The council then hires a Village Manager to oversee the town's day-to-day operation.
 The current mayor is Jim Schwantz.

 Education

 Public schools

 Palatine is part of Community Consolidated School District 15 for public elementary schools and Township High School District 211 for public high schools.
 Schools located in Palatine include: